Club: Norwich City FC | Opening: 1935 | Capacity: 27,010 seats

 (photos of the present Carrow Road below)

-By car, entering the city from the A11, follow the signs for Football Traffic.
+If arriving by car, entering the city from the A11, follow the signs for Football Traffic.

 Address: Carrow Road, Norwich, NR1 1JE